PrafulGotmare/PrafulGotmare/README.md

 # 💫 About Me:
-Hello, I'm Praful Gotmare! 👋<br>Machine Learning Engineer/ Data Analyst<br>worked with python, data science and machine learning algorithms focused in business solutions.
+Hello, I'm Praful Gotmare! 👋<br>Machine Learning Engineer/ Data Analyst<br>I worked with python, data science and machine learning algorithms focused in business solutions.
-For more details about my projects and each solution, they are described in the data science project section.
+Feel free to explore my GitHub repositories to gain insights into my projects, contributions, and technical expertise.
+I am open to collaboration and welcome opportunities to work on challenging machine learning projects that drive positive change.<br>Connect with me to discuss ideas, share insights, or explore potential collaborations.
+Let's harness the power of data and machine learning to shape a smarter and more connected future.

 ## 🌐 Socials:
 ![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)